 When that feel of underperformance of your blade strikes in, then you know it’s time to paste.
 If you had applied the paste effectively on the strop then that would be enough.
 Most of the people apply paste to their strops once.

 Stropping is not a daily activity.
 The essence of stropping is to create a surface that is more abrasive than a non-pasted strop.
 It is therefore recommended to apply the paste on the prep side but applying the paste on the leather side.

 This is because it holds the stropping paste better and has it spread well over time.
-It is recommended to apply the stropping paste at the center of the strop but also consider:
+It is recommended to apply the stropping paste at the center of the strop but also considers:

 • Ideally when you have one strop place the paste on the reverse of the prep side

-• Modify the strop if you have one-piece hanging strop for better spread of the paste
+• Modify the strop if you have one-piece hanging strop for a better spread of the paste

 • Two pieces of hanging strop may be effective as it gives you multiple stropping surfaces

 If you are using CrOx then a quarter-sized portion will just be enough.
 Rub it at the center and spread it gradually as you increase the circle.
 Normal stroking will spread the paste with time.

 If you prefer a pastier surface you can add some drops of neatsfoot or mineral oil and spread it.
 Wipe off excess oil using a cloth.